quantumbio/MOEDivCon/README.md

-<span style="color:red">Note: some functions may not be available without additional license files from QuantumBio, CCG, or other 3rd parties.</span>
+**Note: some functions may require additional licenses from QuantumBio, CCG, or other 3rd parties.**

 # MOE/DivCon